 Dangote Cement Plc is committed to supporting the development of all its employees.
-The fundamental purpose is to facilitate personal and professional development, enabling individuals to achieve their full potential at work.
+The fundamental purpose is to facilitate personal and professional development enabling individuals to achieve their full potential at work.
+Our robust Learning Management System gives employees access to learning resources anytime, anywhere to improve their skills and competencies.
 The Dangote Academy offers training programmes for employees across the Group, with facilitation from professionals and other training experts.
-The courses are designed to help employees perform their designated roles and fulfil their potential.
-Our policy is that all employees have at least one annual performance review a year with their head of department or line manager.
-Training and development needs are assessed, solutions identified, and an appropriate implementation timescale will be agreed upon.
+The courses are designed to help employees in the performance of their designated roles and to help them to fulfil their potential.
+Our policy is that all employees have at least one annual performance review a year, with their head of department or line manager.
+Training and development needs will be assessed, and ways of meeting these will be identified, and an appropriate timescale agreed.